The leverage in cost reduction and growth opportunities.

 Anytime you make a strategic acquisition, you have an opportunity to learn more about the market you operate in from a different perspective.
 You can gain insights from the vantage point of that other company and hopefully gain valuable insights that enable you to raise prices and earn more profit.
 It takes a bit of humility to be open to the idea that the firm you just acquired has some better ideas than you might, but if you can tap into them, you really are getting at some of the best opportunities for the combined firms.

 I’d be remiss if I didn’t hit the opportunities in repricing customers and the shift in customer power due to an acquisition.
-The same way you have cost-reduction opportunities with your supply based in a combination, you should evaluate the pricing of both firms.
+In the same way, you have cost-reduction opportunities with your supply based on a combination, you should evaluate the pricing of both firms.
 Many times, there are gems of increased price opportunities in that analysis.
 At a minimum, you become a bigger and more relevant supplier to a customer and that improves your relative position in any price negotiation.
 A word of warning: Customers will claim the combined volume means you should be dropping their prices, so be ready for that conversation, too.

 The point is that whenever you look to make an acquisition, there are endless possibilities of how you might gain cost-cutting and growth synergies that you can use to make that acquisition really pay off in the long run.